ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/windowsperf_sampling_cpython_spe.md

 weight: 3
 ---

-In this example, you will build a debug build of CPython from source and execute simple instructions in the Python interactive mode to obtain WindowsPerf sampling results from the CPython runtime image.
+In this example, you will create a debug build of CPython from source and execute simple instructions in the Python interactive mode to obtain WindowsPerf sampling results from the CPython runtime image.

-## Overview

-You will use sampling to determine the CPython program "hot" locations as provided by the Arm Statistical Profiling Extension (SPE).

-WindowsPerf includes `record` support for the Arm Statistical Profiling Extension (SPE).

-SPE is an optional feature in ARMv8.2 hardware that allows CPU instructions to be sampled and associated with the source code location where that instruction occurred.

-{{% notice Note %}}
-SPE is only available on Windows on Arm in Test Mode.
-Windows Test Mode is a feature that allows you to install and test drivers that have not been digitally signed by Microsoft.
-{{% /notice %}}

 ## Before you begin